-Hence you can install your operating system on SSDs and boot from them and practically use them as you would use your normal HDD.
+Hence, you can install your operating system on SSDs, boot from them, and practically use them as your regular HDD.

-Do note however, that the difference in performance when using an SSD will be phenomenal to say the least.
+However, note that the difference in performance when using an SSD will be phenomenal.

-Additionally, from installing software, to copying files everything benefits from an SSD over an HDD.
+Additionally, everything benefits from an SSD over an HDD, from installing software to copying files.

 Also Read: Does SSD Improve Gaming Performance?

 Almost All Newer Laptops and Pre-built Desktops Feature Only an SSD